NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

   * Copy files to the bundle area.

-  * The pipeline can be stopped after generating the moving the products ``bundle_directory`` by setting ``-f, --faucet`` to ``bundle``.
+  * The pipeline can be stopped after generating the moving of the products ``bundle_directory`` by setting ``-f, --faucet`` to ``bundle``.

   * Validate Meta-kernel(s).